 Walking through the doors of our hangars opens up a world that feels both industrial and experimental.
 The interior space is divided into a series of workshops that each provide different functions.
 Once described by Thomas Heatherwick as ‘like a James Bond gadget workshop’, we like to think that visitors to our facility are left with a strong sense of creativity, capability and scale.

 Our wood shop combines traditional joinery skills with the latest machinery and manufacturing techniques.
-This allows us to fulfill a wide range of requirements from the artisan and intricate, to large-volume production runs.
+This allows us to fulfil a wide range of requirements from the artisan and intricate, to large-volume production runs.
 Typically, output from the wood shop will include staging, treads and rostra through to exhibitions, shop fitting, furniture and bespoke sculptures.

 All of this output is underpinned by a carefully controlled workflow that involves detailed drawing, efficient purchasing, part numbering, finishing and packaging.
 Combining the skills of the wood worker with precise project control makes for a fast and efficient department.